top of page

 Youth-Centered Interpersonal Communication: Building Trust with Young People

 As an adult, building trust with young people can be difficult to do.
-This workshop outlines trauma responsive interpersonal communication strategies that can support relationship-building with the teens and TAY in our lives.
+This workshop outlines interpersonal communication strategies that can support relationship-building with the teenagers and young adults in our lives.

 Interpersonal Communication: How to Build Trust

-Trauma responsive communication requires finding safe space, being authentic and transparent and developing trust.
-This workshop will explore the role of communication in developing trauma responsive practices in our work.
+Effective and responsive communication requires building credibility, being authentic and transparent and developing trust.
+This workshop will explore the role of communication in improving the efficacy of our teams.

 End of Life 101